-- 1. Desired Condition: Areas designated as Roadless are at or below the levels in the 2015 Idaho Roadless Rule.
-Roadless areas are not increased because of road decommissioning as these lands have already been allocated to other management strategies. - 2.
-Desired Condition: No additional areas are recommended for or designated as wilderness.
-The acreages listed in Table 7 remain as designated wilderness within the county: - 3.
-Desired Condition: The Nez Perce-Clearwater National Forest roadless areas provide recreational opportunities as outlined in Table XXX below.
+1. Desired Condition: Areas designated as roadless are at or below the levels in the 2015 Idaho Roadless Rule.
+Roadless areas are not increased because of road decommissioning, as these lands have already been allocated to other management strategies.

+2. Desired Condition: No additional areas are recommended for or designated as wilderness.
+The acreages listed in Table 8 (above) remain as designated wilderness within the county.

+3. Desired Condition: The Nez Perce-Clearwater and the Payette National Forests' roadless areas provide recreational opportunities as outlined in Tables 11 and 12 below.

-Table 8.
-Roadless Area Recreation Opportunity Spectrum in roadless areas on the Nez Perce-National Forest in Idaho County
+Table 11.
+Recreation opportunity spectrum in roadless areas on the Nez Perce-Clearwater National Forest in Idaho County (Desired Condition)

-Roadless Area Designation Acres Percentage of Idaho County
+Roadless Area Designation Acres Percentage

 Primitive 45,566 5

-Semi-primitive-Non-Motorized 341,000 38
+Semi-Primitive-Non-Motorized 341,000 38

 Semi-Primitive-Motorized 280,332 31

 Roaded Natural 182,695 20

-Roaded Modified 47562 5
+Roaded Modified 47,562 5

+Total 897,155 100